Columbia Business School

 Columbia Business School (CBS) is the business school of Columbia University, a private research university in New York City.
-Established in 1916, Columbia Business School is one of six Ivy League business schools and is one of the oldest business schools in the world.
-Although it originally offered undergraduate degrees, it stopped doing so in the middle of the twentieth century and now only offers graduate degrees and professional programs.
+Established in 1916, Columbia Business School is one of six Ivy League business schools and one of the oldest business schools in the world.

 History

 The school was founded in 1916 with 11 full-time faculty members and an inaugural class of 61 students, including 8 women.
 Banking executive Emerson McMillin provided initial funding in 1916, while A. Barton Hepburn, then president of Chase National Bank, provided funding for the school's endowment in 1919.
 The school expanded rapidly, enrolling 420 students by 1920, and in 1924 added a PhD program to the existing BS and MS degree programs.

 In 1945, Columbia Business School authorized the awarding of the MBA degree.
 Shortly thereafter, in the 1950s, the school adopted the Hermes emblem as its symbol, reflecting the entrepreneurial nature of the Greek god Hermes and his association with business, commerce, and communication.

 In 1952, CBS admitted its last class of undergraduates.
 The school currently offers executive education programs that culminate in a Certificate in Business Excellence (CIBE) and full alumni status, and several degree programs for the MBA and PhD degrees.
 In addition to the full-time MBA, the school offers four Executive MBA programs: the NY-EMBA Friday/Saturday program, the EMBA-Global program (launched in 2001 in conjunction with the London Business School), the EMBA-Americas program launched in 2012, and the EMBA-Global Asia program (launched in 2009 in conjunction with the London Business School and the University of Hong Kong Business School).
 Students in jointly run programs earn an MBA degree from each of the cooperating institutions.

 In 2004, economist R. Glenn Hubbard became Columbia Business School's eleventh dean.
 He was succeeded in 2019 by Costis Maglaras.